zamazan4ik/awesome-pgo/article/article.md

 TODO

-The idea is completely the same as with FE PGO but instead of counters insertion on frontend side, we insert them on IR level.
+The idea is completely the same as with FE PGO but instead of counters insertion on the frontend side, we insert them on IR level.

 ##### Context-Sensitive IR PGO (CSIR PGO)